What is a Patient Voices Group?

 Patient Voices groups act as a point of contact between the local cleft community and the Cleft Service with the aim of maintaining and developing excellence in Cleft treatment and services.

 How the Groups Usually Work

-Group member meet to talk about their personal experiences, opinions and ideas.
-There could are also usually visits from the Cleft Team and other health professionals.
+Group members meet to talk about their personal experiences, opinions and ideas.
+There are also usually visits from a member of the local Cleft Team and sometimes other health professionals.
 Groups are run informally and meet in a relaxed space in either the Hospital or somewhere close by.
 They are made up of around eight patients and parents.

 There are around four meetings a year and the groups are supported by the Regional Cleft Service and CLAPA’s Regional Coordinator or Engagement Officer for the area.